 Imagine being the CEO of your own company.
-You’ve probably spent so much time daydreaming about being rich like Warren Buffet or as successful as Gary Vee.
-Today’s you has an idea that can conquer the world.
-Future you is already kicking ass by making it happen.
+You’ve probably spent so much time dreaming about becoming the next Warren Buffet or Gary Vee (goodluck!).
+I bet you’ve had an idea that you can conquer the world.
+You might even image this “future you” kicking ass and making it happen.
 But that’s the problem.
 It’s only an idea right now.
-So, what reasons do you need to start your own business?
+So, if this article doesn’t motivate you to get shit started — I give up!

 17 Reasons to Start Your Own Business